-We are thrilled to be celebrating 50 years of the Department of Family Medicine at the University of Washington over the coming year.
+We were thrilled to celebrate 50 years of the Department of Family Medicine at the University of Washington over the course of 2021.
 Our department was formed in 1971 and has been at the forefront of the specialty since its inception.

-On behalf of the whole department we hope you’ll plan to join us to mark the occasion and look ahead as we journey into the future.
-We are celebrating with a virtual speaker series throughout the year, and a retrospective video to highlight how far we’ve come and to inspire us into our next 50 years.
+On behalf of the whole department we offer our gracious thanks for celebrating with us and marking the occasion in meaningful ways.
+We hosted a virtual speaker series throughout the year, and a retrospective video to highlight how far we’ve come and to inspire us into our next 50 years.
 We had an anniversary presence at our CME conference Advances in Family Medicine & Primary Care in September and capped the celebration with a special event September 30th, 2021.
 These events were the result of the hard work of many contributors, and we offer our thanks to all the committee members who helped make it happen.

 We are excited to dive into our next 50 years by hitting the ground running in 2022.
 Please see below for recordings and opportunities to contribute to the Department.